bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 We'll define statistical inference as the process of generating conclusions about a population from a noisy sample.
 Without statistical inference we’re simply living within our data.
-With statistical inference, when trying to generate new knowledge we’re trying to extend beyond our data to a population to get answers.
+With statistical inference, we're trying to generate new knowledge; we’re trying to extend beyond our data to a population to get answers.

 In our class, we wil define formal statistical inference as settings where one wants to infer facts about a population using noisy